PayPal Scam Emails“Red Flags” & Tips to Fight Back

 #5 Enable Two-Factor Authentication (2FA)

 Enable two-factor authentication on your PayPal account.
 This requires you to confirm your identity in two ways, typically something you know (your password) and something you have (your phone).
-2FA making unauthorized access substantially more challenging for scammers.
+2FA makes unauthorized access substantially more challenging for scammers.

 #6 Report to Authorities